Gynecologic oncology for ovarian cancer

 As a gynecologic cancer patient exploring treatment options at Cancer Treatment Centers of America® (CTCA), you’ll meet with a gynecologic oncologist on your first visit.
 Your gynecologic oncologist will discuss your health and spend time addressing your questions and concerns.

-After reviewing your medical records and health history, and performing a pelvic exam, your gynecologic oncologist will order the appropriate diagnostic tests to determine the best course of treatment.
+After reviewing your medical records and health history, and performing a pelvic exam, your gynecologic oncologist will order the appropriate diagnostic tests to determine the recommended course of treatment.
 These may include biopsies and imaging scans, as well as blood tests.

 You will meet with your gynecologic oncologist again soon to discuss the test results.
 At that time, your gynecologic oncologist will discuss the treatment options available to you, as well as the ways in which supportive care services may be incorporated into your treatment plan.

 Our gynecologic oncology team tries to think outside the box.
 We individualize treatment using evidence-based medicine, tailoring a program to each patient.
 Your treatment plan may include surgery, chemotherapy or therapy with a monoclonal antibody.
 It all depends on your unique case and preferences.

 How often do I get treatment?

 Once you’ve begun your ovarian cancer treatment, you’ll meet with our gynecologic cancer team approximately every three to four weeks in our Patient Empowered Care® clinic.
 Each time, you’ll undergo a comprehensive set of blood tests and a physical exam.
 You’ll also see every member of your treatment team, including your dietitian, naturopathic clinician and care manager.

 Fertility concerns for younger women

 For women with early ovarian cancer, fertility-sparing surgery may be a treatment option.
 We consider fertility issues for younger women, and we provide support for all women who experience sexual side effects as a result of ovarian cancer treatment, through our Survivorship Support program.

-If you want to preserve your fertility during ovarian cancer treatment, your gynecological oncologist can discuss with you a variety of fertility-sparing procedures and whether they might be right for you.
+If you want to preserve your fertility during ovarian cancer treatment, your gynecological oncologist can discuss with you a variety of fertility-sparing procedures and whether they may be right for you.